Clara-liu/get_formant_praat/README.md

 2. Put the sciprt, wav file and text grid file in the same folder.
 3. Open the script in Praat by Open-->Read from file, then run the sciprt.
 4. Fill in the form accordingly.
 Note that file extensions do not need to be included.
 If there are voiceless intervals, specify the label used for non-voiced portions in the interval tier.
 If there are *no* voiceless intervals, leave the field blank.
 5. Note that you can specify how many times to apply the smoothing filter, the default is twice.
+You can also choose to not use the rectangular filter by specifying smoothing to be 0.
+Note that the trimming algorithm will still be apllied.

 ### The resultant data will consist of 11 columns (file named )